“A bank is a place that will lend you money if you can prove that you don’t need it.”

 The Advantages of Borrowing Against Life Insurance

 - It’s simple and relatively quick.
-There’s no need to fill out an application, qualify for the loan, or brace yourself for high fees and taxes (in most situations, see below exceptions.)
+There’s NO QUALIFICATION process, no need to fill out an application, have your income or credit checked, nor brace yourself for high fees and taxes (in most situations, see below exceptions.)
 You’ll have your loan in 5-10 business days for most companies, and occasionally they have faster options.

 - It’s flexible.
 You can borrow about 95% of the cash value amount of your whole life policy from most mutual insurance companies.
 And when you borrow against your insurance policy, you can design your own repayment schedule, modify it as needed, or even continue down the path of life without repaying it if your circumstances require.
 In contrast, most types of non-insurance loans have strict repayment schedules that may or may not work well for you.